analogdevicesinc/Pixelpulse2/README.md

 To build from source on Linux / OSX with an appropriate C++ compiler and libraries:

-* Install [LibUSB](http://libusb.info/) using the [appropriate branch](https://github.com/kevinmehall/libusb/tree/hp) if hotplug support on Windows is required.
+* Install [LibUSB](http://libusb.info/) using the [appropriate branch](https://github.com/kevinmehall/libusb/tree/hp) if hotplug support on Windows is required or if building for Debian Wheezy based Linux distributions.
 * Install Qt5.4 by downloading the proper release for your platform from [the Qt project](http://qtmirror.ics.com/pub/qtproject/development_releases/qt/5.4/5.4.0-rc/).

 Run the following commands from a console environment: